Battery PROs

 PRO obligations under the Batteries Regulation

-As of July 1, 2020, producers are responsible to establish and operate a collection system for their single-use (primary) or rechargeable batteries.
+As of July 1, 2020, producers are individually accountable and financially responsible for collecting and reusing, refurbishing or recycling their products when consumers discard them.
 A PRO that has entered into an agreement with a producer is required under the Batteries Regulation to satisfy the collection and management system requirements that apply to the producer.

 Click the headings below to learn more about your obligations.

-A PRO must register with the Authority within 30 days of being retained by a producer.
+A PRO must register with RPRA within 30 days of being retained by a producer.

-If you are interested in registering as a battery PRO, contact our Compliance and Registry Team at registry@rpra.ca or 1-833-600-0530.
+If you are interested in registering as a battery PRO, contact our Compliance Team at registry@rpra.ca or 1-833-600-0530.

 Annual Performance Reporting